dvorakj31/securefile_handler/docs/installation.rst

 2. Ensure you have installed python version >= 3.6

-3. Install cython with command ``python -m pip install cython``

-4. You can install this module manually via github:
+3. You can install this module manually via github:

     - Go to https://github.com/dvorakj31/securefile_handler